vk-5/RouteSetter/README.md

 First thing you need to do every time is clicking on the first button called "Prepare new scene".
 The reason of this is that Blender opens with default cube and other mess, so we need to clean it up and prepare Collections.

-Now when your screen is prepared you have three possibilites what you can do:
+Now when your screen is prepared you have five possibilites what you can do:
 1) Design a climbing wall with multiple routes in Boulder panel
 2) Create a path on a real rock in Rock panel
-3) Set up carabiners on wall or rock and simulate a fall of a climber, then you can see if carabiners are well placed in References panel
+3) Set up carabiners on wall or rock and simulate a fall of a climber, then you can see if carabiners are well placed in References panel and that there is no intersection
+4) Create a 3D model and add it to library
+5) Add and pose human character, so you can compare scale to other objects

 When you decide what you want to do I recommend you to hide the other two panels by clicking on the small arrow next to the name of the panel.
 All features all described in Features section below.